-- 39.1 At the end of every annual general meeting, one-third of the Committee Members or the nearest whole number thereto, must retire.
-Anybody appointed as a co-optee under Rule 42.1 or to fill a casual vacancy under Rule 41 and who retires for that reason, shall not count towards the one third provision.
-The retiring Committee Members should be selected in accordance with Rule 39.2. - In the absence of Committee Members standing down voluntarily, the retiring Committee Members should be those who have served the longest on the Committee since the date of their last election.
-If two or more Committee Members have served equally long and cannot agree who should retire, they must draw lots. - 39.3 Committee Members must also retire if they have been co-opted onto the Committee under Rule 42.1 or have filled casual vacancies under Rule 41. - 39.4 If a Committee Member retires from the Committee in terms of Rule 39 on the date of the next annual general meeting, that Committee Member can stand for re-election without being nominated. - If, at the annual general meeting the number of Members standing for election is less than or equal to the number of vacant places, the Chairperson will declare them elected without a vote.
-If there are more Members standing for election than there are vacant places, those present at the general meeting or those exercising a postal vote in accordance with Rule 27.6 will elect Members onto the Committee, in accordance with Rule 29.2.
+- 39.1 At the end of every annual general meeting, one-third of the Elected Committee Members or the nearest whole number thereto, must retire.
+Anybody appointed as a cooptee under Rule 42.1 or to fill a casual vacancy under Rule 41 and who retires for that reason, shall not count towards the one third provision.
+The retiring Elected Committee Members should be selected in accordance with Rule 39.2. - In the absence of Committee Members standing down voluntarily, the retiring Elected Committee Members should be those who have served the longest on the Committee since the date of their last election.
+If two or more Elected Committee Members have served equally long and cannot agree who should retire, they must draw lots. - 39.3 Committee Members must also retire if they have been co-opted onto the Committee under Rule 42.1 or have filled casual vacancies under Rule 41. - 39.4 If an Elected Committee Member retires from the Committee in terms of Rule 39 on the date of the next annual general meeting, that Committee Member can stand for reelection without being nominated. - If, at the annual general meeting the number of Members standing for election is less than or equal to the number of vacant places for Elected Committee Members, the Chairperson will declare them elected without a vote.
+If there are more Members standing for election than there are vacant places for Elected Committee Members, those present at the general meeting or those exercising a postal vote in accordance with Rule 27.6 will elect Members onto the Committee, in accordance with Rule 29.2.
 Each Member present or who has appointed a representative will have one vote for each place to be filled on the Committee.
 A Member must not give more than one vote to any one candidate.